rajprins/nettest/README.md

 Each key and its purpose is as follows.

-- `testname`: Name of the overall network test case.
+- `testname`: Name of the overall network test suite.
 - `email`: Email address the report should be sent to.
 This tool doesn't send the email, but it provides a means of letting the operator (one running the code) see where the output should be sent.
 - `config`: List of networks you'd like to test.
 	- `networkname`: Name of the network you're testing.